Little Ray heard, “What's that, Mommy?”

 Meet rays in the shark family in Little Ray & Shark Patch Things Up.
-Members of this group of stingrays are called pancake shark, flat shark and pancake stingray.
-Stingrays are part of the shark family.
+This group of stingrays named pancake shark, flat shark and pancake stingray are part of the shark family.

 No stingray looks like a shark.
 Angel sharks look like stingrays.
-Children might be surprised by the huge size of giant mantas and whale sharks.
+Children might be surprised by the huge size of giant mantas, deep-water stingrays and whale sharks.
 Adult sharks can be tiny.

 The family is diverse.
 Over 10,000 pictures are on The Elasmodiver Shark and Ray Field Guide.
 It informs about evolution, biology, encounters and conservation.

 Stingrays are flat.
 When viewed from the underside, Little Ray correctly wears a “smile”.
 This should get friends smiling.
 Smiles grace those who are helpful, successful, loving and learning.

 Some stingrays are both round and flat, like pancakes.
 Round stingrays are distinguished as “Urolophidae” from the eight other ray families in the myliobatiformes section of the ITIS report.

 Captive rays act tame.
 Visitors at water parks swim with them and hand feed them.
 Curious fish brush against guests without showing a wild side.
 That docile stingrays are shark relatives is astonishing.

 Stingray parks are popular.
 Lessons from the ocean benefit life on land.
 Rays are among the few fish with eyes on the tops of their heads.
 These fish look up at people, imploring respect.